-124 125 126 Objective 3: Establishing strategies to minimize the effects of human activities on polar bears and their habitat, as well as to reduce human-bear conflicts.
-127 128 129 bears in this regio ove unanimously expressed major concerns about the growing threat posed by polar on.
-The number of bears entering communities and camps has increased and there are for public safety, which must be addressed within this management plan.
-130 131 132 On the other hand, it is also important to limit the negative impacts that human activities will have of polar bears.
+Objective 3: Establishing strategies to minimize the effects of human activities on polar bears and their habitat, as well as to reduce human-bear conflicts.

+Inuit and Cree have unanimously expressed major concerns about the growing threat posed by polar bears in this region.
+The number of bears entering communities and camps has increased and there are evident concerns for public safety, which must be addressed within this management plan.

+On the other hand, it is also important to limit the negative impacts that human activities will have on polar bears.
 An increased human presence in the territory (due to tourism, industrial development, and shipping) can have detrimental effects on polar bears, their habitat and their prey.

-133 Approach 3.1: Document all instances of human-bear conflicts.
-134 135 136 137 138 139 authorities with a to promote public proper reporting entation of instances of human-bear conflict is necessary to provide management full understanding of the issue.
-Given the frequency of such encounters, it is essential c education and awareness about any reporting system that may be put in place.
-The of all bears harvested in a defense of life and property situation will also be essential. will become useful to evaluate the effectiveness of deterrence and mitigation 140 141 142 Approach 3.2: Develop programs and tools aimed towards reducing human-bear conflicts within the management plan area to increase public safety while reducing the number of Defense of Life and Property kills.
-143 144 145 146 147 148 and Cree commu and should be pro establishment of public availability to the increased presence of polar bears, has become a major concern for many Inuit nities.
-Communities must be encouraged to develop plans to address these concerns evided with the tools necessary to implement them.
-Such measures could include the polar bear patrols in high-risk areas, increased public education about bear safety, and of polar bear deterrents.
-Regional means of addressing the issue (e.g., damage tensation programs) should also be explored.
-149 150 151 Approach 3.3: Clarify the rights and obligations of Inuit, Cree and non-beneficiaries in respect to defense of life and property kills and provide clear guidance on the steps that must be followed when such circumstances arise.
-152 153 154 The preservation of human life and property is clearly recognized in the Land Claims Agreements and a guiding principle of this management plan.
+Approach 3.1: Document all instances of human-bear conflicts.

+Complete documentation of instances of human-bear conflict is necessary to provide management authorities with a full understanding of the issue.
+Given the frequency of such encounters, it is essential to promote public education and awareness about any reporting system that may be put in place.
+The proper reporting of all bears harvested in a defense of life and property situation will also be essential.
+This information will become useful to evaluate the effectiveness of deterrence and mitigation measures.

+Approach 3.2: Develop programs and tools aimed towards reducing human-bear conflicts within the management plan area to increase public safety while reducing the number of Defense of Life and Property kills.

+Public safety, due to the increased presence of polar bears, has become a major concern for many Inuit and Cree communities.
+Communities must be encouraged to develop plans to address these concerns and should be provided with the tools necessary to implement them.
+Such measures could include the establishment of polar bear patrols in high-risk areas, increased public education about bear safety, and public availability of polar bear deterrents.
+Regional means of addressing the issue (e.g., damage prevention/compensation programs) should also be explored.

+Approach 3.3: Clarify the rights and obligations of Inuit, Cree and non-beneficiaries in respect to defense of life and property kills and provide clear guidance on the steps that must be followed when such circumstances arise.

+The preservation of human life and property is clearly recognized in the Land Claims Agreements and a guiding principle of this management plan.
 It is important that this be clearly understood by anyone likely to encounter a polar bear.

-155 156 157 158 159 yet to be fully im polar bears killed CA and EMRLCA include provisions related to the take of polar bears in DLP which have aplemented, particularly surrounding the disposal of valuable parts and reporting of I in DLP.
-Clear and practical guidelines aimed at implementing these provisions and ensistent process for dealing with DLP kills throughout the management plan area is 160 Approach 3.4: Promote the respect and ethical treatment of polar bears by all users.
-161 162 163 Cree show a sim ighly revered by the Inuit and occupy a large place in their culture and traditions.
-The hilar respect towards polar bear.
-For both peoples, it has always been extremely nonstrate the utmost respect for wildlife; a notion that remains deeply entrenched in
+That said, the NILCA and EMRLCA include provisions related to the take of polar bears in DLP which have yet to be fully implemented, particularly surrounding the disposal of valuable parts and reporting of polar bears killed in DLP.
+Clear and practical guidelines aimed at implementing these provisions and establishing a consistent process for dealing with DLP kills throughout the management plan area is needed.

+Approach 3.4: Promote the respect and ethical treatment of polar bears by all users.